MacGuffin-Underscore/DelugeScreenPio/README.md

 **** WARNING: This battery's connections are backwards for adafruit boards, if you buy this one you will have to switch the red and black wires in the JST connector or it will fry your board.
 Always check polarity before plugging in.

+## Known Bugs
+Code is still freezing up after a time.
+It is probably stuck in some while loop

 ## Planned Features
 - 7 Segment display support
 - Encoder MIDI CC support